The Artwork Component

-- If this artwork has been consigned to you then check this checkbox.
+- If this artwork has been consigned to you then mark it as so.

-- Tessera expects an Owner to have been entered and you’ll see an alert if this isn’t the case.
+- Tessera expects an Owner to have been entered before marking it as consigned into Tessera and you’ll see an alert if this isn’t the case.

 - As a reference enter the date the Artwork was consigned into Tessera.

-- Click on this button to see all artworks consigned to you by the current Owner.
+- Click on this icon to see all artworks consigned to you by the current Owner.

 Artwork Title, Artwork Date and Artwork ID

 Some of the fields detailed in this section are populated at the time you create a new artwork record.
-(See creating a new Artwork record help pages for more details).
+(See creating a new Artwork pages for more details).

 - Artwork Title: The name of the artwork only.
 If you require artwork titles to be enclosed in quotation marks then enter them along with the title.